cspeterson/dotfiles/.cookiecutters/icinga_nagios_plugin/{{cookiecutter.project_name}}/README.md

 # Contributing

 Merge requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you would like to change.

 To run the test suite: